The Implications of Bitcoin Mining Taxes and Regulation

 Bitcoin Mining Regulations

-At the time of writing, there are no federal laws explicitly prohibiting Bitcoin mining in the United States.
-There are also no federal laws that confirm its legality.
-Enacting regulation of Bitcoin mining has been largely left to state governments.
+There are no federal laws explicitly prohibiting Bitcoin mining in the United States.
+Enacting regulation of Bitcoin mining has been largely left to state governments, and thus there are a variety of answers to whether Bitcoin mining is legal.

 State Regulations on Bitcoin Mining